Elioud: Discrepancies in the tradition

-The 1913 translation of R.H.
-Charles of the Book of Jubilees 7:21–25 reads as follows (note that "Naphil" is an alternative transliteration form of "Nephilim"):
+The 1913 translation of R. H. Charles of the Book of Jubilees 7:21–25 reads as follows (note that "Naphil" is a singular form of the plural "Nephilim"):

 21 For owing to these three things came the flood upon the earth, namely, owing to the fornication wherein the Watchers against the law of their ordinances went a whoring after the daughters of men, and took themselves wives of all which they chose: and they made the beginning of uncleanness.

 22 And they begat sons the Naphidim, and they were all unlike, and they devoured one another: and the Giants slew the Naphil, and the Naphil slew the Eljo, and the Eljo mankind, and one man another.

 23 And every one sold himself to work iniquity and to shed much blood, and the earth was filled with iniquity.

 24 And after this they sinned against the beasts and birds, and all that moves and walks on the earth: and much blood was shed on the earth, and every imagination and desire of men imagined vanity and evil continually.

 25 And the Lord destroyed everything from off the face of the earth; because of the wickedness of their deeds, and because of the blood which they had shed in the midst of the earth He destroyed everything.

 There are possible references to the Elioud in the non-canonical Book of Giants, fragments of which were found in the Dead Sea Scrolls, but a definitive reading is difficult because no complete version of this text is available to modern researchers and the available fragments are in six different archaic languages.